tests-always-included/wick/formulas/wick-base/README.md

     wickIsAptAvailable

 Returns 0 when no Apt or Dpkg type applications are found running.
 Returns > 0 when an Apt or Dpkg type application is found running.
+The values returned correspond to this version of the function ONLY and should not be used to determine what was detected.

 `wickMakeDir()`